The Roadmap to Home Rule

 What are the very honest disadvantages to Home Rule when it comes to taxes and land use (thinking drilling here)?

-Amodio Family asked over 1 year ago
+Amodio Family asked about 2 years ago

 Thanks for the question!
 The answer, unfortunately, isn't a straightforward answer.
 Any advantages or disadvantages are fully dependent on how a Charter is drafted and approved.
 The resident-led Charter Commission would draft the Charter how they want to address things like taxes or land use (or any number of other things) in the Town.
 We won't know the impact of their draft Charter until they are able to draft it (assuming the voters approve forming a Charter Commission on Nov.
 8, 2022).